If I haven’t confessed it before, I’m sorry.

-If I haven’t confessed it before, I’m sorry.
-I believe hiring is one of the most difficult responsibilities of leadership.
-It’s difficult for many reasons.
-Let me list many of them even though I may not comment on each one:
+I believe hiring is one of the most difficult responsibilities of leadership, and this difficulty arises for many reasons.
+Let me list several, even though I may not comment on each one:

-Those hiring have been burned in the past and now have a heightened awareness; but instead of getting educated, they create new experiential principles they hope will protect them from getting hurt again.
+But instead of getting educated, they create new experiential principles they hope will protect them from getting hurt again.
 One such principle is the commitment to hire and promote from within.

 Here’s what I like about the idea of hiring from within: